sr-gi/bolt13/13-watchtowers.md

 Users must be registered before any service can be provided, as discussed in [User authentication](#user-authentication).
 Appointments from non-registered users are therefore rejected.

 A client may need to update an appointment after having sent it to the tower (for instance to update the fee, change the outputs, etc).
 The same message can be used to add new appointment or to update existing ones.
-If two appointments from the same user share a `locator`, the tower should interpret that as an update and override the oldest. `locators` are `128-bit` values so unintended collisions whithin the same user should be unlikely.
+If two appointments from the same user share a `locator`, the tower should interpret that as an update and override the oldest. `locators` are `128-bit` values so unintended collisions within the same user should be unlikely.

 Block ciphers have a size multiple of the block length, which depends on the key size.
 Therefore the `encrypted_blob` have to be at least as big as: